TalonFloof/zorroOS/README.md

 - Display: At least 1024x768 with 32-bit color depth
 - USB: USB 3.0 or later (USB 2.0 controllers and prior are not supported, USB 2.0 and prior devices are supported)
 - Keyboard & Mouse: PS/2 Keyboard & Mouse (USB Keyboard & Mouse isn't supported yet)
-- Storage: At least 8 GiB (16 GiB recommended)
-- Sound: Not Required

 ---
 ## License